johnhenry/toggl-tuesday/readme.md

 #### Silent (--silent, -s)

-You can use the silent flag to supress all output from the console.
+You can use the silent flag to suppress all output from the console.
-WARNING: ALL OUTPUT WILL BE SUPRESSED
+WARNING: ALL OUTPUT WILL BE SUPPRESSED

 #### Yes (--yes, -y)